 1. Melbourne

-The capital of Australia’s state of Victoria, Melbourne, is a coastal city.
-It is a major area of commerce.
-Melbourne is also one of the best cities in Australia for international students to study in.
-Currently, the city’s population is about 5,151,000.
-Aside from being known as a business district, it has also been deemed as one of the world’s most livable cities.
-Moreover, it is also called the “Sporting Capital of the World.”
+Melbourne, the capital of Australia’s state of Victoria, is a coastal city.
+It is a major area of commerce and one of the best places in Australia for international students to study.
+Aside from being known as a business district, it has also been deemed one of the world’s most livable cities and is also called the “Sporting Capital of the World.”

-More on these universities, the University of Melbourne is a consistent top-ranking institution that offers 89 study areas, 684 courses, and 123 majors.
+More than these universities, the University of Melbourne is a consistent top-ranking institution that offers over 80 study areas.
 Additionally, it is the second oldest center of learning in the country.
-On the other hand, there is also the Royal Melbourne Institute of Technology or RMIT University, an institute that does not only offer undergraduate or postgraduate study options, but also vocational studies, apprenticeships, single courses, and many more.
+On the other hand, there is also the Royal Melbourne Institute of Technology, more known as RMIT University.
+This school does not only offer undergraduate or postgraduate study options but also vocational studies, apprenticeships, single courses, and many more.

 2. Sydney

-Perhaps the most famous spot in Australia is the capital of New South Wales.
-It is, of course, the exhilaratingly vibrant city of Sydney.
-Furthermore, it has a whopping total population of 5,057,000.
-The city is a favorite among tourists as well, because of the several famed attractions such as the Sydney Harbour Bridge, The Rocks, Darling Harbour, Sydney Tower Eye, and Barangaroo Reserve.
+The most famous spot in Australia is the capital of New South Wales and, of course, the exhilaratingly vibrant city of Sydney.
+This area is a tourist favorite because of several famed attractions, such as the Sydney Harbour Bridge, The Rocks, Darling Harbour, Sydney Tower Eye, and Barangaroo Reserve.

-Sydney has a wide range of universities that are highly regarded for excellence in education and research just like The University of Sydney, The University of New South Wales, The University of Technology Sydney, Macquarie University, and Australian Film Television and Radio School.
+Sydney has a wide range of highly regarded universities for excellence in education and research, such as the University of Sydney, the University of New South Wales, the University of Technology Sydney, Macquarie University, and the Australian Film Television and Radio School.

-For instance, the abovementioned University of Sydney is Australia’s first-ever tertiary education institution as it was founded in the year 1850.
-As a matter of fact, it is a part of the country’s six sandstone universities.
-In addition to this, for those who are interested in pursuing a career in broadcasting or screen arts, the Australian Film Television and Radio School is a solid option.
-It was established in 1973 and it is now a world-leading film school.
+For instance, the University of Sydney, founded in 1850, is Australia’s first-ever tertiary education institution and one of the country’s six sandstone institutions.
+In addition, the Australian Film Television and Radio School is a solid option for those interested in pursuing a career in broadcasting or screen arts.
+Established in 1973, it is now a world-leading film school.

 3. Canberra